Amber-Pittman/node-db4-guided/LectureNotes.md

     }
     ```

-4. Create the Zoos_Animals Table
+4. Create the Zoos_Animals Table (the go-between table)

     * The zoos animals table needs a zoo id, animal id, a from-date, and a to-date.